 Initiated in 1997, the European Chamber of Commerce in Hong Kong (EuroCham) is a non-governmental business interest group.
-The EuroCham is a ‘Chamber of Chambers’ with its membership comprising of 14 European Chambers based in Hong Kong.
-The appointed representatives of these chambers make up the EuroCham’s Board of Directors.
+The EuroCham is a ‘Chamber of Chambers’ with its membership comprising 16 European Chambers based in Hong Kong.
+The appointed representatives of these chambers make up EuroCham’s Board of Directors.

-There are over 2,300 European companies operating in Hong Kong.
-In 2019, Europe maintained its position as Hong Kong’s second-largest trading partner after mainland China, as well as being Hong Kong’s second-largest export destination and third-largest import supplier.
-The relationship between Europe and Hong Kong continues to benefit from extensive people-to-people contacts, notably in the areas of research, academic cooperation, student mobility, culture, and creative industries.
+Over 1,600 European companies are operating in Hong Kong.
+In 2019, Europe maintained its position as Hong Kong’s second-largest trading partner after mainland China and Hong Kong’s second-largest export destination and third-largest import supplier.
+The relationship between Europe and Hong Kong continues to benefit from extensive people-to-people contacts, notably in research, academic cooperation, student mobility, culture, and creative industries.

 Our Key Objectives